 All stories are free to stream on your desktop, laptop, phone or tablet.

 Interested in a new read just in time for March Break?
 Our Library Learning Commons has lot of books in Teen Fiction, Science Fiction, Fantasy, Manga, Graphic Novels, etc. for you to browse!
 Take a look at Destiny Discoverto access ebooks online if travelling and wanting to keep it light!

 Need assistance selecting the perfect read?
 Visit our newest subscription NoveList Plus, a premiere database for reading recommendations.
 It is a comprehensive source of information about books that includes expert recommendations, reviews, articles, lists and more.

 Please speak with a Teacher-Librarian (Mr. Kopyto OR Ms. Lo Re) if further assistance is needed!

 Be sure to also check out the latest reads for Teens at the Toronto Public Library over the break!
 Click here to seewhat’s new in Teen Fiction.

 Remember to visit the EHSS Library Learning Commons just before the March Break to settle all fines!

-From Monday January 28th to Friday February 8th, during periods 2 & 3, Guidance Counselors will be in the library’s computer lab offering course selection support using MyBlueprint.
+From Monday January 27th to Friday January 31st, during periods 2 & 3, Guidance Counselors will be in the library offering support with course selection and MyBlueprint.

 New user to MyBlueprint?
 You will need your OEN number found on your student timetable to setup an account.
 Click here to access your OEN number (you must use a networked computer).
 If you need additional support, speak with guidance.